 Need-based aid to graduate students is primarily in the form of federal loans and aid eligibility is determined using information provided on the FAFSA.

 Continued eligibility for need-based aid is based on achieving academic progress, availability of funding, and ability to demonstrate financial need in subsequent years.

 Undergraduate financial aid is awarded to meet full need.
 Need is the difference between the student expense budget, or approximate costs of attending MIT, and your family’s expected parent and student contributions.
 The financial aid award includes a student contribution, which is the amount students are expected to contribute to the cost of their own education.
 Any remaining need above the student contribution is met with an MIT scholarship.

 Need-based graduate financial aid is awarded based on the difference between the student expense budget and the expected student contribution.
 Any need not met through a fellowship, traineeship, or teaching or research assistantship, is met with a loan offer.

 SFS provides information on how aid is disbursed.

 Student Financial Services lists MIT’s code of conduct regarding private lending and student choice.

 MIT does not award student employment.
 Undergraduates demonstrating financial need receive a financial aid package that includes an expectation that the student will finance a portion of their education through student loans and/or work.
-This is the self-help expectation.
-Students choosing to meet all or part of their self-help through a term-time job can locate their own employment on-or off-campus.
+This is the part of the student contribution.
+Students choosing to meet all or part of their student contribution through student employment can get a job on-or off-campus.
 All on-campus jobs are subject to the MIT minimum hourly student wage.
 Student Financial Service provides information on student jobs.